SMPyBandits/SMPyBandits/MultiPlayers.md

 })
 ```

-- The multi-players policies are added by giving a list of their children (`CentralizedFair(*args).childs`), who are instances of the proxy class [`ChildPointer`](PoliciesMultiPlayers/ChildPointer.py).
-Each child methods is just passed back to the mother class (the multi-players policy, e.g., `CentralizedFair`), who can then handle the calls as it wants (can be centralized or not).
+- The multi-players policies are added by giving a list of their children (`CentralizedCycling(*args).childs`), who are instances of the proxy class [`ChildPointer`](PoliciesMultiPlayers/ChildPointer.py).
+Each child methods is just passed back to the mother class (the multi-players policy, e.g., `CentralizedCycling`), who can then handle the calls as it wants (can be centralized or not).
 - *I know*, it's not perfectly clear yet and not simple to use.
 Just read the code.
 I will improve the documentation!

 ----